Code-Institute-Submissions/Trash-Tournaments/README.md

     ```
     Within the file, then add content to 404.html to redirect the user back to index.html.

-    I'm not sure on the full functionality of such a feature but I wanted to at least attempt this part of the project as I'm aiming for Distinction.
+    I am not sure on the full functionality of such a feature but I wanted to at least attempt this part of the project as I am aiming for Distinction.

 + ### Features to be added

     + **User profiles**: This would require a signup page, user accounts and a way to faciliate this process.
     + **User posted feedback**: From speaking to users in my UX design section being able to add their own feedback is a favourable feature.
-(This would also require user profiles)
+This would also require user profiles to function as intended.

 #### [Back to top](#contents)